Aspherical manifolds, Mellin transformation and a question of Bobadilla-Koll\'{a}r: Introduction

 \section{Introduction}

 A CW-complex $X$ is called {\it aspherical} if it is connected and all its higher homotopy groups vanish, i.e., $\pi_i(X)$ is trivial for all $i \geq 2$.
 The vanishing of higher-homotopy groups is equivalent to the fact that the universal covering $\widetilde{X}$ of $X$ is contractible.
-The homotopy type of an aspherical CW complex depends only of its fundamental group.
+The homotopy type of an aspherical CW complex depends only on its fundamental group (e.g., see \cite{Lu10} for a survey).

 Interesting examples of aspherical spaces are the closed Riemannian manifolds with non-positive sectional curvature, compact ball quotients or abelian varieties.

 There are several prominent open conjectures concerning aspherical manifolds.
 For instance, a conjecture of Borel asserts that two aspherical closed manifolds are homeomorphic if and only if their fundamental groups are isomorphic.
 The Borel conjecture is proved in many important cases, e.g., it is true in dimensions $\neq 3, 4$ for all non-positively curved closed Riemannian manifolds, see \cite{FJ}.
 Another important conjecture was made by Hopf (and later on strengthened by Singer) on the sign of the topological Euler characteristic of an aspherical closed manifold. \begin{conj}{\rm (Singer-Hopf)} If $X^{2n}$ is a closed, aspherical manifold of real dimension $2n$, then \end{conj}